ArielBubis/SONIC/README.md

 The SONIC pipeline consists of the following modules:
 - `CREAM` (Conversion, Resources and Enrichment for Audio and Modules): This is a utility module that provides the necessary resources and functions for the SONIC pipeline.
 - `TAILS` (Transformations and Analysis for Intelligent Learning Systems): This module is responsible for embedding the audio spectrograms.
+- `SHADOW` (Systematic Hyperparameter Analysis and Dynamic Optimization Workflow): This module is responsible for the hyperparameter tuning and optimization of the SONIC pipeline.

 <!--- more modules to be added here --->
 ## Key Features